Placing Orders and Other API Functions

 TradingAlgorithm.set_commission(model=None, charge_model=None, *args, **kwargs)

 Set the commission (cost) model.
 For more details see the Commissions and Cost Models descriptions.
 A commission model captures trading costs that are charged by the broker or the trading venue.
 An optional charge_model can also be specified to capture trading charges captured by authorities (e.g. taxes and levies).
+Only valid for backtests.

 Warning